 Video Game Long Runners: Four main-series games and 20 years of development.
 Not quite enough to make it into the list, but a record in the indie market.

-Lord British Postulate: 39th Slayer, and how.
-You're not meant to be able to defeat him until the final level of Journey to Rooted Hold, but the fans have discovered ways to kill him in most rooms that he appears in (except a few storyline rooms where you can't interact with him anyway).
+Lord British Postulate: 39th Slayer.
+You're not meant to be able to defeat him until the final level of Journey to Rooted Hold, but the fans have discovered ways to kill him in every room he appears in (except a few storyline rooms where you can't interact with him anyway).
 Because each room is a separate puzzle, if you kill him in one room then he's still there in others.

 Magic Franchise Word: "Linchpin", referring to the central insight that a solution depends on.
 Rooms that involve these are generally considered the most satisfying type.
 It's always misspelled "lynchpin", both in the games and by the fandom.

 Marathon Level: Most rooms are puzzle rooms with lynchpins or specific manipulation that might only take one hundred to five hundred moves to solve.
 Some hack and slash rooms might go from three hundred to seven hundred moves, depending upon the room.
 However, some rooms in user-made holds can take one thousand or more moves to complete.

 There is a list on the forum of the longest rooms to complete, sorted in descending order of the least number of moves anyone has beaten them in.